EndPointCorp/end-point-blog/2016/07/13/disabling-postgres-constraints-for.html.md

 longer represents a valid, up to date constraint on the table in question:

 ```
-## Verify that the constraint is working—we should get an error:
+## Verify that the constraint is working—​we should get an error:
 psql test_prod -c 'update pgbench_accounts set aid = -1 where aid = 1'
 ERROR:  new row for relation "pgbench_accounts" violates check constraint "good_aid"
 DETAIL:  Failing row contains (-1, 1, 0,                                         ...).